 49. We endorse the 2014 APEC Economic Policy Report (AEPR) on Good Regulatory Practice, and agree on the selection of Structural Reform and Innovation as the topic for the 2015 AEPR.
 We instruct officials starting in 2014 to host the APEC Conference on Good Regulatory Practices once a year, rather than biennially, with the Sub-Committee on Standards and Conformance and the Economic Committee alternating hosting duties.
-We instruct officials to study economies' implementation of the new APEC Actions on Public Consultations on Proposed Regulatory Practices in APEC Economies.
+We instruct officials to study economies' implementation of the new APEC Actions on Public Consultations on Proposed Regulations in the Internet Era in the 2015 update to the Baseline Study on Good Regulatory Practices in APEC Economies.
 We encourage economies to provide innovative capacity building approaches to the implementation of good regulatory practices and the use of regulatory tools.